Leaders in Action Pathway

 As a participant in the Leaders in Action Pathway, you will be expected to:

-• Attend one to two days of pre-scheduled learning sessions per month, over an eighteen to twenty- four-month period;
+• Attend one to two days of pre-scheduled learning sessions per month, over an eighteen or twenty-four month period;

 • Develop a personal learning plan;